Nashville Rebel (film)

 Nashville Rebel is a 1966 motion picture starring Waylon Jennings, Mary Frann, Gordon Oas-Heim, and CeCe Whitney.
-This should not be confused with a 2006 compilation DVD of TV performances released by RCA Records to accompany the four-disc "Nashville Rebel" anthology.
+The name is the same as a 2006 compilation DVD of Jennings' TV performances released by RCA Records to accompany the four-disc Nashville Rebel anthology.

 Plot

-Arlin Grove (Jennings) has just finished a hitch in the Army and finds he's stranded in the small town of Morgan's Corner after being robbed by drunken rednecks.
-Grove is taken in by pretty Molly Morgan (Mary Frann) and her father, and it doesn't take long for Molly to become infatuated with the rugged stranger while nursing him back to health.
+Arlin Grove (Waylon Jennings) has just finished a hitch in the Army and finds he is stranded in the small town of Morgan's Corner after being robbed by drunken rednecks.
+Grove is taken in by pretty Molly Morgan (Mary Frann) and her father, and before long, Molly becomes infatuated with the rugged stranger while nursing him back to health.

-Arlin and Molly soon marry, and after playing a few songs at a local honky-tonk, Grove becomes a professional musician when he's offered 75 dollars a week for a standing Saturday night gig.
+Arlin and Molly soon marry, and after playing a few songs at a local honky-tonk, Grove becomes a professional musician when he is offered $75 a week for a standing Saturday-night gig.
 Word about Grove begins to spread, and entertainment lawyer Wesley Lang (Gordon Oas-Heim) offers to take over his management and take him to the big time.
-Lang's paramour Margo (CeCe Whitney) helps give Arlin's act some polish, and before long the singer is knocking 'em dead on the country circuit, and even playing the Grand Ole Opry.
+Lang's paramour Margo (CeCe Whitney) helps give Arlin's act some polish, andsoon, the singer is knocking them dead on the country circuit, and even playing the Grand Ole Opry.